God Help the Outcasts: Live performances

 "God Help the Outcasts" was adapted for the stage version of The Hunchback of Notre Dame, which premiered in a 1999 German production entitled Der Glöckner von Notre Dame.
 Called Hilf den Verstoß'nen in German, this rendition is a duet between Esmeralda and Quasimodo, and was originally performed by Judy Weiss and Drew Sarich respectively.
 Stephen Schwartz said "the scene...with all its candles and projected re-creation of Notre Dame, I thought was absolutely stunning".
 Reviewer Edward R. Cox wrote "The addition of Quasi to this song adds such a world of unity to the pleas of Esmeralda and the parishioners [and] show[s] his pure compassion for other's pain, unselfishly.
 A brilliant stage device and moment".
 The Hunchblog noted turning this song into a duet means Esmeralda gets no solos in the musical.
 In the 2014-5 La Jolla Playhouse/Paper Mill Playhouse English production, the song was reverted to a solo.

 American actress and singer Jodi Benson, best known for voicing Ariel in Disney's The Little Mermaid (1989), performed "God Help the Outcasts" during the Dis Unplugged Podcast Cruise 2.0 in 2010.

 Covers

-In 1996, American singer and actress Debbie Gravitte recorded a medley of "God Help the Outcasts" and "Someday", and included it on her Alan Menken-themed cover album, Part of Your World: The Alan Menken Album (1996).
+American performer Debbie Gravitte recorded a medley of "God Help the Outcasts" and "Someday" for her 1994 tribute album Part of Your World: The Alan Menken Album.
+American gospel singer Cynthia Clawson covered the song on her 1999 album Broken: Healing the Heart.
 American theatre actress Kerry Butler "made a notable recording in 2008, linked with 'It's a Small World'".
-American gospel singer Cynthia Clawson covered the song on her 1999 album Broken: Healing the Heart.